The supply chain industry is starting 2025 with plenty to pay attention to.

 The shipping world started 2025 with a bang — and not the good kind.
 When UPS and USPS failed to renew their partnership agreement on New Year’s Eve, thousands of businesses woke up to rejected shipping labels with zero warning.
-Let’s break down the drama and what it means for your packages.

 UPS dropped a bombshell by raising SurePost rates 9.9% for packages under 10 pounds and 6% for heavier items.
 But here’s the real kicker — they cranked up delivery area surcharges by a whopping 61.8% and extended area surcharges by 69.4%.
 Some shippers got slammed with total increases of up to 30%.
 The message?
 UPS wants to handle city deliveries themselves while pushing rural shipments to other carriers or their pricier Ground service.

-The split hit P.O. box and military address shipments particularly hard.
-Starting Jan.
-2, urePost simply stopped accepting these packages — period.
-While that might seem like a small piece of the puzzle, it left countless businesses and customers scrambling for alternatives.
 The only options now?
 Direct USPS shipping or finding another carrier that still partners with them for final delivery.
 Meanwhile, UPS appears to be following FedEx’s playbook by bringing more deliveries in-house, though they’re keeping surprisingly quiet about their long-term plans.

 The next time you’re standing in line at a store’s returns counter, look around.
 That perfectly normal-looking person next to you might be pulling a fast one.
 Returns fraud exploded to an eye-popping 15.14% of all returns in 2024, outpacing even the total return rate of 13.21%.
-When retailers tallied up their $5.19 trillion in sales last year, a staggering $685 billion boomeranged back through their doors —.,;l and a big chunk of that wasn’t legitimate.
+When retailers tallied up their $5.19 trillion in sales last year, a staggering $685 billion boomeranged back through their doors — and a big chunk of that wasn’t legitimate.

 Picture this: You buy a designer dress, rock it at a wedding, and then return it the next day.
 Turns out, you’re not alone — 60% of retailers caught customers “wardrobing” their merchandise in 2024.
 But that’s just the beginning.
 Crafty fraudsters got even bolder, with 55% of stores battling returns paid for with stolen credit cards and counterfeit cash.
 Meanwhile, 48% faced the classic five-finger discount: trying to return items that were straight-up stolen.